So you only have 24 hours in Edinburgh? Well, my first piece of advice would be to start planning your return visit NOW!

 Time to kick back and relax with a drink at one of the city's many, many watering holes!
 No need to ditch the tourist theme just yet though - you've earned a dram or two of Scotch whisky - the nation's favourite export - so head to Sandy Bell's or the Royal Oak in the Old Town for live folk and traditional music every night of the week...

-This is just a personal pick of some of the highlights that Edinburgh can offer - for a package of visitor information, advice and a bespoke city tour tailored to your own personal interests, my Edinburgh Expert Package or Up-Close and Personal Tours offer unique opportunities to see the city your way...
+This is just a personal pick of some of the highlights that Edinburgh can offer - why not book a bespoke city tour tailored to your own personal interests...

 Edinburgh Expert Walking Tours is run by Gareth Davies, an adopted native of Edinburgh since 1998...